open-data/report-PD-QA/README.md

 The output from the data validation are stored in the files in two different directories: internal_report and external_report.
 These files are further organized according to the running time of the data validation.
 The internal_report stores the files for the purpose of internal usage, for example, those data generated in the middle of the running and the messages of errors occurring.
 The external_report stores the report files, e.g., a general csv file, and a csv file and a txt file for a department that has the data of that type.

 This prackage also contains two files for unit testing.
-The file test_contracts.py verifies the correctness of the validation, and test_report.py verifies the formats of output.
+The file test_contracts.py verifies the correctness of the validation, and test_report.py verifies the formats of output files.